Lunada

-Lunada (Spanish "moonlight party") is the eleventh studio album by Mexican recording artist Thalía.
+Lunada (English: Moonlight Party) is the eleventh studio album by Mexican recording artist Thalía.
 It was released through EMI Latin on 24 June 2008 worldwide.
 Lunada is Thalía's first album since the release of the successful El Sexto Sentido in 2005 and since the birth of her first child.
 It was produced by the hit-maker Emilio Estefan and was described by Thalía as an album to "enjoy the summer".
 The album received generally favorable reviews.

 Two singles were released from this album.
 The first one was "Ten Paciencia", while the second one was "Será Porque Te Amo".
 Due to personal issues and treatment from her Lyme disease, Thalía canceled all remaining promotion for the album.
 Due to this, it did not reach the expected sales by her record company (around 250,000 copies sold worldwide).
 For this reason, she ended her contract with EMI after a 14-year history with the label.